tduyng/tduyng.github.io/content/about/_index.md

 reaction = true
 +++

-# Hello, I'm Duy!
+# Hey, I'm Duy!

-I'm a Software Engineer in France.
-You'll find me online as "tduyng", where I code, learn, and occasionally contribute to open source.
+I'm a Backend Engineer in France.
+You'll find me online as "tduyng", where I code, learn, and never stop exploring.

+I love building fast, reliable systems.
+My approach is simple: stay in the terminal, keep my hands on the keyboard, and focus on what matters.

+## Workflow & Philosophy

+I'm a terminal-first developer.
+My setup revolves around **Neovim**, **Nix**, and keyboard-centric tools that keep me productive.
+I believe in learning by building, documenting what I discover, and sharing it with others.

+**Always learning, never stop exploring** — that's how I approach both code and life.

 ## Work